tholmes101/terence-holmes-phase-5-capstone-project/README.md

 - Implemented Redux and middleware for asynchronous data retrieval
 - Performed user validations along with password protection and authentication

-See Environment Setup below for instructions on installing these tools if you don't already have them.

 ## Setup

 Start by **cloning** (not forking) the project template repository and removing